 However, on Bumble and other swipe-based sites, the “last active” data ended up contributing to some stalking-type behavior.
-For example, Jane would match with Jack and they’d have a conversation.
+For example, Jane would match with Jack, and they’d have a conversation.
 Then Jane would send Jack a message, and he wouldn’t answer her.
-Jane would check in and, sure enough, Jack signed in two days later and saw the message…but he never responded.
+Jane would check-in and, sure enough, Jack signed in two days later and saw the message, but he never responded.
 Jane proceeds to freak out and start sending Jack “why are you ignoring me” messages until Jack unmatches.
 People are already crazy enough without putting this kind of bait in front of them.

 Not everyone is comfortable with sharing the information about the last time they’ve been online, so Bumble decided to remove this feature.
 When you look through your matches, there’s no way to know how long it’s been since they were on Bumble, unless they give it away by sending you a message.

 Even though this makes it harder to distinguish active users from those that haven’t opened the app in months, Bumble didn’t want to risk losing their users because they felt uncomfortable sharing this information.
 Some people also believe that one of the reasons why Bumble is doing this is to create an illusion of having a large number of users.
-Since there’s virtually no way of saying who is active, the list of users might appear long, even if many of them aren’t even using the app.
+Since there’s virtually no way of saying who is active, the list of users might appear long, even if many of them aren’t using the app.

 What Can You Do?

-Simple and Direct: Ask Them
+Direct and straightforward: Ask Them

-Let’s take a moment to reflect on the fact that, if you have a match with someone and you want to know if they’re around or not, the best and healthiest way to find that information out is to just ask them.
-So often in our online world we hear about “ghosting” but we generally don’t recognize the extent to which that ghosting is often, if not always, driven by overly needy or clingy behavior by the ghosted party.
+Let’s take a moment to reflect on the fact that if you have a match with someone and you want to know if they’re around or not, the best and healthiest way to find that information out is to just ask them.
+So often in our online world, we hear about “ghosting,” but we generally don’t recognize the extent to which that ghosting is often, if not always, driven by overly needy or clingy behavior by the ghosted party.
 A simple direct message of inquiry is the best way to request a deghosting.

-If that didn’t persuade you, well, read on.
+If that didn’t persuade you, read on.

 Screenshot the Profile